-NASA's Mars Reconnaissance Orbiter mission is putting a large, capable spacecraft into a low-altitude orbit around Mars for two years dedicated to examining the planet in unprecedented detail and, at least, an additional two years of providing communications-relay support for other missions.
-Before the primary science phase and the relay phase, the mission must execute four challenging phases to get where it needs to be to do its job.
-The launch phase and cruise phase have been completed successfully.
-The current phase -- approach and orbit insertion -- began in January and will end with the space-craft in an elongated elliptical orbit after reaching Mars in March 2006.
-The aerobraking phase will gradually shrink the size of the orbit before the science phase can begin in November 2006.
+NASA's Mars Reconnaissance Orbiter will put a large, capable spacecraft into a lowaltitude orbit around Mars for two years dedicated to examining the planet in unprecedented detail and, at least, an additional two years of providing communications-relay support for other missions.
+Before the primary science phase and the relay phase, the mission must execute four challenging phases to get where it needs to be to do its job: the launch phase of a few hours, the cruise phase of about five months, the approach and orbit insertion phase of about two months, and the aerobraking phase of four to six months.

-Launch
+Launch Vehicle

-On Aug.
-12, 2005, at 7:43 a.m., a two-stage Atlas V-401 launch vehicle lifted Mars Reconnaissance Orbiter from Space Launch Complex 41 at Cape Canaveral Air Force Station, Fla.
-Its powerful first stage consumed about 200 tons of fuel and oxygen in just over four minutes, then dropped away to let the Centaur upper stage finish the job of putting the spacecraft on a path toward Mars.
-This was the first launch of an interplanetary mission on an Atlas V. The spacecraft's large payload of science instruments and, even more, the high-capacity telecommunications system needed to handle the huge flow of data from high-resolution instruments, add up to a heavy spacecraft and the need for a powerful launch vehicle.
+A two-stage Atlas V-401 launch vehicle will lift Mars Reconnaissance Orbiter from Space Launch Complex 41 at Cape Canaveral Air Force Station, Fla., and put the spacecraft on a course toward Mars.
+The spacecraft's large payload of science instruments and, even more, the high-capacity telecommunications system needed to handle the huge flow of data from high-resolution instruments, add up to a heavy spacecraft and the need for a powerful launch vehicle.
 The Atlas V-401, provided by Lockheed Martin Space Systems, Denver, was selected through a competitive procurement process.